 - Determine the full extent of malignant disease in the affected and opposite breast in newly diagnosed breast cancer patients

-- Identify early breast cancer in high risk patients and patients with less dense breasts
+- Identify early breast cancer in high risk patients and patients with dense breasts

 - Further evaluate abnormalities incompletely assessed on ultrasound and mammography